adobe/aio-cli-plugin-app/README.md

-  -e, --extension=<value>                Add events to a specific extension -v, --verbose                          Verbose output -y, --yes                              Skip questions, and use all default values --experimental-allow-events-templates  Feature flag to enable events templates.
+  -e, --extension=<value>                Add events to a specific extension -v, --verbose                          Verbose output -y, --yes                              Skip questions, and use all default values
                                          NOTE: skip-prompt will have no effect
                                          if this flag is enabled.
   --[no-]install                         [default: true] Run npm installation after files are created --version                              Show version

 DESCRIPTION
-  Add a new Adobe I/O Events action
+  Add a new Adobe IO Events registration

 ALIASES